-Figure 3: Timing jitter measurements. (a) a typical phase noise spectrum of gain-switched laser pulses at 499 MHz repetition rate from 1 Hz to 40 MHz. (b) Variation of timing jitter vs. pulse repetition rates (1 Hz~10 MHz).
+Figure 3: Timing jitter measurements. (a) a typical phase noise spectrum of gain-switched laser pulses at 499 MHz repetition rate from 1 Hz to 40 MHz, (b) timing jitter versus pulse repetition rate (1 Hz~10 MHz).

 The power stability of the gain-switched based laser system is consistantly better than 1% measured over 8 hours, at any stage of the amplifier chain.
 The drift of the center wavelength is well below a fraction of 1 nm, which is much better than required.
-A very clean optical spectrum centered around 1066 nm is obtained after the power-amplfier operating at 10 W (Figure 4).
-The residual pump light at 976 nm and the broadband ASE due to the higher gain from the pre-amplifier were completely cut off by the bandpass filter between the amplifiers.
-There is no noticeable change in the temporal laser pulse profile before and after the power-amplifier despite a gain over three orders of magnitude, as shown in Figure 4 b and c, the pulse width is about 55ps in both cases.
-It should be mentioned here, the spectrometer (OceanOptics fiber spectrometer HR4000) used here was menat to cover a broadband range so that all the spectral components of interests can be captured, the actual laser bandwidth is less than 0.5 nm which is narrower than the instrument resolution and therefore needs to be measured by a different spectral analyzer which will be shown in the following section.
+The residual pump light at 976 nm and broadband ASE due to the higher gain from the pre-amplifier are removed from the output using bandpass filters between amplifier stages.
+Figure 4 shows the spectral output of the laser system with (inset) and without the bandpass filters.
+It should be mentioned that the spectrometer (OceanOptics fiber spectrometer HR4000) used here was meant to cover a broadband range so that all spectral components of interest could be captured, the actual laser bandwidth is less than 0.5 nm which is narrower than the instrument resolution.
+There is no noticeable change in the temporal laser pulse profile before and after the power-amplifier despite a gain of over three orders of magnitude: as shown in Figure 4 b and c, the pulse width is about 55 ps in both cases.